leocesar3dofficial/Note-taking/Tecnologia da Informação/Gestão e legislação/Metodologias/Agile Frameworks/Scrum.md

 - Commonly used in software development
 - Used for developing, delivering, and sustaining complex products
 - Designed for teams of ten or fewer members
-- Lightweight, iterative, and incremental
+- Lightweight, iterative, and incremental (leve, iterativa e incremental)

 ### Produto